 Sure, that annoying red light is no longer there when you start your car in the morning, but the reason why that red light went on still remains.

-It’s up to you whether you want to ignore the real problem under the hood.
+It’s up to you and your doctor whether you want to ignore the real problem under the hood.